 According to a report by NDTV, the complaint alleges that Sitharaman, along with other senior party leaders, was involved in using the electoral bonds scheme as a vehicle to accumulate illicit funds for political purposes.
 It further claims that corporate entities were coerced into purchasing these bonds, with raids conducted by the Enforcement Directorate (ED) allegedly serving as a pressure tactic.
 The funds accumulated through the scheme, the complaint asserts, were then channeled into BJP coffers at both the state and national levels.

-Court Orders FIR to be Registered
+Court orders FIR to be registered

 Following the petition, a special court in Bengaluru directed the Tilak Nagar police station to register an FIR against Sitharaman, Nadda, and other BJP leaders for extortion through electoral bonds.
 The allegations have sparked a political storm, with Congress and other opposition parties calling for a thorough investigation into the matter.